 Or, picture yourself heading to Fort Lauderdale Airport on I-95 when a car swerves unexpectedly into your lane, causing a collision.

 Motorcycle accidents are often more severe than car crashes due to the lack of protection for the rider, leading to extensive recovery times.
-An experienced motorcycle accident attorney in Fort Lauderdale, Florida can guide you through the legal process while you focus on healing.
+Call 954.225.8717 today to speak with our compassionate motorcycle accident attorneys in Fort Lauderdale.
+We specialize in guiding accident victims just like yourself through the motorcycle accident injury claims process.

 In a motorcycle accident claim, various parties may be held responsible for damages depending on the situation.
 Some of the most common liable parties include:

-For more information on who can be held liable in a motorcycle crash, contact our skilled and experienced Fort Lauderdale motorcycle accident attorneys today.
+For more information on who can be held liable in a motorcycle crash, contact us today.

 A careful analysis of the facts determines liability in a motorcycle accident.
 Police reports, witness accounts, and video footage establish who acted negligently.
 For example, if a driver failed to signal or was using their phone at the time of the accident, these actions could be used to prove fault.